nimeshneema/UNIX-Concepts-and-Applications/README.markdown

     <a href="http://mhhe.com/das/uca/"><img src="https://highered.mheducation.com/sites/dl/free/0070635463/cover/coverL.gif" alt="UNIX: Concepts and Applications, Fourth Edition by Sumitabha Das - Book Cover"></a>
 </p>

-This project aims to compile solutions for **Flex Your Brain** exercises appearing at the end of each chapter in the book [UNIX: Concepts and Applications, Fourth Edition][book], authored by **Sumitabha Das**.
+This project compiles solutions for the **"Flex Your Brain"** exercises found at the end of each chapter in the book [UNIX: Concepts and Applications, Fourth Edition][book], authored by **Sumitabha Das**.

 The book is a recommended reading in many Computer Science, Computer Applications and Information Technology courses across universities in India.
 It is quite popular among students learning UNIX and GNU/Linux.